anboit/ica0002-2021/04-troubleshooting/lab.md

     |  3 | I HAVE JUST ADDED THIS TO TEST MYSQL BACKEND  |     0 |  <-- here it is
     +----+-----------------------------------------------+-------+

+If AGAMA is not working, make sure to check the uWSGI logs.
+One often problem is AGAMA trying to use the wrong Python MySQL library.
+If you see this error in uWSGI log:

+	ModuleNotFoundError: No module named 'MySQLdb'

+then it's exactly this case.
+Workaround is to tell AGAMA which exact Python MySQL library to use.
+For this, change the `AGAMA_DATABASE_URI` in the uWSGI configuration file template for AGAMA to something like

+	AGAMA_DATABASE_URI=mysql+pymysql://...
+	                        ^------^
+	                        Add this

+Run the Asnible again to apply changes, and check if everything is working as expected.

 That's it!
 All done!
 That was a long lab (: